-The Law Office of James D. Fife, located in Arlington, Virginia, provides legal representation in the areas of estate planning and estate administration, primarily serving individuals who reside in Arlington County, the Cities of Alexandria and Falls Church, Fairfax County and the surrounding areas.
+The Law Office of James D. Fife, located in Arlington, Virginia, provides legal representation in the areas of estate planning and estate administration, primarily serving individuals who reside in Arlington County, the cities of Alexandria and Falls Church, Fairfax County, and the surrounding areas.
 Mr. Fife has substantial experience in addressing the needs of clients in a wide variety of estate planning and estate administration matters.

-Estate planning services of the firm include provision of advice to assist clients in developing comprehensive estate plans and preparation of the documents required to implement those plans.
+Estate planning services of the firm include the provision of advice to assist clients in developing comprehensive estate plans and preparation of the documents required to implement those plans.
 Contact the firm today to schedule an initial consultation to discuss your estate planning needs.

 Powers of Attorney vs. Conservatorship

 A durable power of attorney document is an important component of a comprehensive estate plan.
 A power of attorney authorizes one person (the agent) to take specified actions on behalf of another person (the principal).
 For most estate planning clients, the primary purpose of a power of attorney is to create an arrangement that will provide for effective management and handling of the client’s assets and financial affairs if he or she becomes incapacitated.